Correlate Disparate Data Points

 The need to correlate disparate data points

 As part of the digital transformation, organizations are launching more applications.
-More applications require additional infrastructure.
-As a result, the infrastructure is always snowballing; therefore, the number of data points you need to monitor increases.
+More applications require additional infrastructure, which always snowballs, increasing the number of data points to monitor.

 Breaking up a monolithic system into smaller, fine-grained microservices adds complexity when monitoring the system in production.
 With a monolithic application, we have well-known and prominent investigation starting points.